 The largest game reserve in South Africa, the Kruger National Park is larger than Israel.
 Nearly 2 million hectares of land that stretch for 352 kilometres (20 000 square kilometres) from north to south along the Mozambique border, is given over to an almost indescribable wildlife experience.

-Certainly it ranks with the best in Africa and is the flagship of the country’s national parks - rated as the ultimate safari experience.
+Certainly, it ranks with the best in Africa and is the flagship of the country’s national parks - rated as the ultimate safari experience.

-It now forms part of the Great Limpopo Transfrontier Park - a peace park that links Kruger National Park with game parks in Zimbabwe and Mozambique, and fences are already coming down to allow game to freely roam in much the way it would have in the time before man’s intervention.
+It now forms part of the Great Limpopo Transfrontier Park - a peace park that links Kruger National Park with game parks in Zimbabwe and Mozambique, and fences are already coming down to allow games to freely roam in much the way it would have in the time before man’s intervention.
 When complete, the Greater Limpopo Transfrontier Park will extend across 35 000 square kilometres, 58% of it South African, 24% Mozambican and 18% Zimbabwean territory.

 Kruger National Park Ecosystem

 The game stock in the Kruger National Park is globally unique.
-114 different species of reptiles, 507 bird and 147 mammal species are represented here.
+114 different species of reptiles, 507 birds and 147 mammal species are represented here.
 About 3000 hippos and just as many crocodiles live in the rivers which have water all year long.
 On land, the Impala antelopes are the most numerous animals, with more than 90,000 specimens.
 Some 30,000 zebras and 15,000 buffaloes also bustle about in the vast savannah, and 5,000 giraffes and 8,000 elephants keep them company.
 Only the rhinoceros seems to be a bit under-represented with a population of only 300.
-However, the number of predatory cats is considerable: 1,500 lions, 900 leopards and 300 cheetahs are part of this magnificent eco-system.
+However, the number of predatory cats is considerable: 1,500 lions, 900 leopards and 300 cheetahs are part of this magnificent ecosystem.

 Did you know…